DBChoco/projet-visu-2021-2022/README.md

 <pre>

 Todo-list:
--Make logo
--Add logo to header
--Make sections of website resize automatically, depending on the size of the window -Change filters "price" and "note" to a slider
--Make buttons bigger generally
+-Make sections of website resize automatically, depending on the size of the window -Make buttons bigger generally
--Make a database for the restaurants (includes locations, notes, descriptions and random photos)
+-Make a database for the restaurants (includes locations, notes, descriptions and random photos) -Make a map

-Not to do yet (would make the code too heavy to change) -Make a map
 -Make a list
-  Let's finish the main structure of the page first, then we can add these features.

 Lisibility rules: